okfde/django-amenities/README.md

 # Django Amenities

-A Django app that stores OSM amenities,
-" shops and tourism nodes for=querying".
+A Django app that stores OSM amenities, shops and tourism nodes for querying.

 ## Django settings